 Every peace officer applicant will be interviewed prior to employment to determine the applicant's suitability for law enforcement service.

 A background investigation on the history of a peace officer applicant will be thoroughly conducted to make sure that the applicant is of good moral character and that nothing in his/her background is inconsistent with performing peace officer duties.
+Polygraph.
 The background investigation is also conducted to ensure that the applicant meets the minimum selection requirements.

 California Commission on Peace Officers Standards and Tactics (POST): How Do I Become a Police Officer?